 - JSON is a widely used file format for NoSQL databases such as MongoDB, Couchbase and Azure Cosmos DB;

-- Built-in support in most nowadays tools.
+- Built-in support in most modern tools.

-The advantages of data storage in Parquet:
+Advantages of data storage in the parquet:

-- Parquet can be read and write using Avro API and Avro Schema (which gives the idea to store all raw data in Avro format but all processed data in Parquet);
+- Parquet can be read and written using the Avro API and Avro Schema (which gives the idea of storing all raw data in the Avro format, but all processed data in parquet);

-- It does not support data modification (Parquet files are immutable) and schematic evolution.
-Of course, Spark knows how to merge the scheme, if you change it over time (you need to specify a special option when reading).
-But to change something in an already existing file, you can do nothing other than overwriting, except that you can add a new column.
+- It does not support data modification (Parquet files are immutable) and scheme evolution.
+Of course, Spark knows how to combine the schema if you change it over time (you must specify a special option while reading), but you can only change something in an existing file by overwriting it.

 Predicate Pushdown / Filter Pushdown